remimorvan/knowledge-clustering/README.md

   -n, --notion FILE         File containing the notions that are already
                             defined.  [required]
-  -d, --diagnose FILE       Diagnose file produced by LaTeX.  [required] -l, --lang [en]           Language of your TeX document.
+  -d, --diagnose FILE       Diagnose file produced by LaTeX.  [required] -l, --lang [en|fr]        Language of your TeX document.
-  --scope / -S, --no-scope  Print the scopes defined in the notion file and
+  -S, --scope / --no-scope  Print the scopes defined in the notion file and
                             print the possible meaning of those scope inferred by Knowledge Clustering.
-  -c, --config-file TEXT    Specific configuration file.
+  -c, --config-file TEXT    Specify the configuration file.
 By default the
-                            following files is read
+                            configuration file in the folder
                             /Users/rmorvan/GDrive/Code/knowledge-
-                            clustering/knowledge_clustering/data/english.ini
+                            clustering/knowledge_clustering/data corresponding
+                            to your language is used.
   --help                    Show this message and exit.
 ```

-## Example
+### Example

 Example files can be found in the `examples/` folder.